jhopia/me/README.md

 2021
 - Working with FerskTech on a greenfield startup solution, very exciting opportunity!
+- Back at CWT and leading our APAC, LATAM, and NORAM Financial Corporate Systems...

 # If you are Interested
 Something must of caught your eye, thank you for continuing to read my personal journey.